Activity note: Hotel check in from 3:00 p.m.

 Lunch: At Chimney Rock, we’ll have boxed lunches.

-Afternoon: We will explore the Chimney Rock Archaeological Area, the northeastern-most Chacoan outlier, with our Study Guide.
-We’ll have the opportunity to see a great kiva, pit house, and an Ancestral Puebloan dwelling.
-We’ll then continue to Mesa Verde National Park, where we'll check into our accommodations.
+Afternoon: We will explore the Chimney Rock Archaeological Area, the northeastern-most Chacoan outlier.
+We’ll have the opportunity to see a great kiva, pit house, and an Ancestral Puebloan dwelling before continuing on to Mesa Verde National Park.
+We'll check into our accommodations on arrival at Mesa Verde.

 Dinner: In the Metate Room at the Lodge, enjoy a plated meal, plus coffee, tea, water; other beverages available for purchase.